ggicci/appdirs/README.md

-# basedir
+# appdirs

-A utility to locate the base directories an app needs.
+A utility to locate the base directories, as well as the config, data, cache files an app needs.